2022 Autumn Tour of Northern Japan

 After orientation with your guide, you begin your exploration of Tokyo.
 Our guide will focus on the back-streets of Tokyo neighbourhoods where you will find hidden gems through walking.
 In the morning, you will visit Tokyo's Marunouchi area in between the beautifully restored 100 year old Tokyo Station and Imperial Palace Plaza.

 After lunch, you will head to the Japan's famous commercial district of Ginza.
 With huge contrast to the vast open spaces of Marunouchi, Ginza’s backstreets are packed with tiny galleries and traditional ware shops.
 You will see displays of exclusive food products at the basement food hall of a department store and pass the venerable Kabuki-za Theatre.

 Tonight our welcome dinner is held at a restaurant with great night views serving modern Japanese degustation cuisine.

 Day 3: Nikko

 You leave Tokyo by Japan’s iconic shinkansen (bullet-train) to the UNESCO World Heritage listed site of Nikko.
-It had its origins as the mountain hermitage for a Buddhist priest in the 8th century.
-Nikko rose to fame in the 17th century when it was chosen as the site for the mausoleum of powerful Tokugawa Ieyasu, the shogun who unified Japan in 1603.
+It had its origins as the mountain hermitage for a Buddhist priest in the 8th century and rose to fame in the 17th century when it was chosen as the site for the mausoleum of powerful shogun, Tokugawa Ieyasu, who unified Japan in 1603.

 A walk through an impressive avenue of giant cedar trees takes us to the highly decorated Toshogu Shrine which honours the Tokugawa shogun.
 There will be time to explore the extensive complex of shrine buildings enclosed within dense forest.